aselalshaikh/robot-arm/README3.md

 task 2
 # Turtlebot3
-To create map using Turtlebot3 with SLAM approach
+To create map using Turtlebot3 with SLAM approach using commands to install TurtleBot3 in this website https://www.theconstructsim.com/
 - install ubuntu and ROS on PC with these commands
 ```
 $ sudo apt update